STEP TRIAL Domain A - StrokeNet

 2. Pre-stroke modified Rankin Scale score 0-2

-3. Within 24 hours of last known well
+3. Presentation to enrolling hospital within 24 hours of last known well/stroke onset

-2. Occlusion of the intracranial ICA or M1 MCA
+2. 2.
+Complete occlusion of the intracranial ICA or M1 MCA

 Domain-Specific Exclusions